His grace which was bestowed upon me was not in vain.

 Last week we entered a new stage in our readings and reflection on the life of growing in holiness in Trinity season.
 We have changed from focusing on the purifying of our passions to the illumination of our souls with grace.

 Last week the Gospel was about Jesus coming into the Temple to purify it and to teach daily in it.
-This is a present promise to each of us – when Love comes to our hearts, His Temple, there is a purifying of the inner life of our souls – our passions, our affections, our emotions, our thoughts, our reasonings: all are brought into a kind of unity and ordering in time by Christ.
-And not only is there an ordering, but also we begin to hear God speaking to us inwardly.
+This was a promise of Jesus then and is a promise to each of us today: when Love comes to our hearts, which are His Temple, there is a purifying of the inner life of our souls – our desires, our affections, our emotions, our thoughts, our reasonings: all are brought into a kind of unity and ordering in time by Jesus.
+That is the reordering of our passions.
+And not only is there a reordering of our passions, but also we begin to hear God speaking to us inwardly – that is the illumination.
+We become more aware of the nudges and the voice of the Spirit of Christ within us.
+Maybe we are reminded of a passage of Scripture, maybe we are given a dream which we sense is spiritually significant, or maybe we are resensitized to our conscience within awakening us more quickly when we stray.
 We have a new inward and intimate relation to God.

-This cleansing of the thoughts of our hearts and unifying of them by Love is to bring us to a state of soul that is one of continual prayer.
-As one preacher said (Fr Robert Crouse), by prayer, I don’t mean just “saying prayers,” though that is a beginning, a sort of method of prayer.
+This new state that we are being brought to by Love is a state of continual prayer.
+It is like St Paul said, “Pray at all times.”
+As one preacher has said (Fr Robert Crouse), by prayer, I don’t mean just “saying prayers,” though that is a beginning, a sort of method of prayer.
 By prayer, I mean the habitual, continual awareness of our life as being plainly in the presence of the Father, in every instant and in every circumstance, and a steadfast willing of the will of God.
 [Crouse, Sermon for Rogation Sunday]

 So what we hope for in our maturing as a Christian is a kind of way of being inwardly, a way of continual prayer.